-In the election on 14 April 2004, the

-ANC won the national vote with 69,68%.
-The inauguration of South Africa's third democratically elected President on 27 April 2004 was combined with the celebration of 10 Years of Freedom and attended by heads of state and government delegations from across the world.
-In his speech, President Mbeki vowed to fight poverty as a central part of the national effort to build the new South Africa.
+In the election on 14 April 2004, the ANC won the national vote with 69,68%.
+The inauguration of South Africa's third democratically elected president on 27 April 2004 was combined with the celebration of 10 Years of Freedom and attended by heads of state and government delegations from across the world.
+In his speech, President Mbeki vowed to fight poverty as a central part of the national effort to build the new

-In the First Decade of Freedom, much progress has been made in improving the lives of ordinary people.
+In the First Decade of Freedom, much progress was made in improving the lives of ordinary people.
 This commitment continues.